 Scenically the most impressive wetland in Northern Greece, Lake Kerkini also holds more birds than any of the others.
 Over 300 species have been recorded in the national park, including 137 that breed.
 Surrounded by hills and mountains, the birdwatching spectacle is one of the country’s best kept secrets.

-Greece’s geographical position has resulted in a diverse mix of birdlife which comprises a mixture of species from Europe, the Mediterranean, North Africa and Asia.
+Greece’s geographical position has resulted in a diversity of birdlife which comprises a mixture of species from Europe, the Mediterranean, North Africa and Asia.
 Lake Kerkini lies on an important migratory flyway between East Africa and Northern Europe.
 The timing of our visit means we shall experience a taste of this vast migration as well as a multitude of species which make this area their home.

 Exciting Balkan species include Dalmatian Pelican, Rock Partridge, Rock Nuthatch, Sombre Tit, Masked Shrike and the localised Olive-tree Warbler, whilst the Mediterranean influence brings Little Bitterns, Purple and Squacco Herons, Collared Pratincoles and Slender-billed Gulls.
 Other birds include Lesser Grey Shrikes, Penduline Tits and Grey-headed Woodpeckers.
 Golden, White-tailed, Short-toed, Booted and Lesser Spotted Eagles all breed in the forests surrounding the lake.